GEM-benchmark/NL-Augmenter/docs/keywords.md

   `natural-looking` | if the generations might look natural.
-  `unnatural` | if the generations might be valid pieces of text but not necessarily natural sounding **The potential accuracy & precision of the generation** | `accurate` | The output of the transformation generates highly accurate sentences `near-accurate` | The generation would be mostly accurate `high-precision` | The generations are highly precise `low-precision` | The generations are not very precise `low-coverage` | The transformation might not return an output for all types of inputs but only a handful of inputs `high-coverage` | The transformation can return an output for almost all types of inputs `high-generations` | The transformation generates a lot of (possibly diverse) outputs for a single input (eg beam search or substitutions with large number of alternate choices)
+  `unnatural` | if the generations might be valid pieces of text but not necessarily natural sounding **The potential accuracy & precision of the generation** | `high-precision` | The generations are highly precise/accurate `low-precision` | The generations are not very precise/accurate `low-coverage` | The transformation might not return an output for all types of inputs but only a handful of inputs `high-coverage` | The transformation can return an output for almost all types of inputs `high-generations` | The transformation generates a lot of (possibly diverse) outputs for a single input (eg beam search or substitutions with large number of alternate choices)